 - Truly Coco Cloud Whipped Shave Butter

 - Weleda Shaving Cream

-These non-toxic shaving creams, gels, and soaps avoid all problematic chemicals we called out in the post.
+Here are our best shaving creams for any skin type.
+These non-toxic shaving creams, gels, and soaps for sensitive skin avoid all the problematic chemicals we called out in the post.
 Some use organic ingredients.
 All brands here are transparent about fragrance ingredients.

 - Alba Botanica Very Emollient Cream Shave, Unscented

 - Andalou Naturals CannaCell MEN Smooth Glide Shave Cream